electric-cloud-community/EC-DSLIDE/README.md

 ## Support information
 This tool was developed with the ElectricFlow SDK 6.0.

-While this tool has had very little formal testing, the web-based DSL editor is used extensively by the field engineers for editting and running DSL scripts.
+While this tool has had very little formal testing, the web-based DSL editor is used extensively by the field engineers for editing and running DSL scripts.

 ### Known Issues
 * The tool uses the ElectricFlow REST API.
 Some users have experienced problems accessing the REST documentation and API; the workaround is to place the file restapi.conf (in the same directory as this README file) in the ElectricFlow Apache conf/conf.d directory and restart the commanderApache service.